ambient-innovation/django-ai-kit-auth/react-lib/README.md

     useQueryParams: () => Record<string, string>; // A React hook which gives an object containing the urls'
                                                   // query parameters on a key=value basis.
   };
+  api: {
+    url: string; // tells the store, where to send login requests.
+                 // This should be the url to the django backend
+                 // of your project including `api/v1/` or similar.
+    authPath: string; // The path at which the auth routes are available in the backend.
+                      // If you included the ai-kit-auth paths as
+                      // `path(r"api/v1/auth/", "ai_kit_auth.urls"),` in your django app,
+                      // you must set `apiAuthPath` to `auth/`./ };
+}
 ```
 If you are absolutely certain that you need to use this function, please take a look at the source
 code for more information.